Battle of Buxar (1764): Epic War That Shaped India's Future

 • October 22nd, 1764: Decisive Battle at Buxar: The British, led by Hector Munro, overpower the Indian coalition with superior weaponry and tactics.

-• November 1764: Surrender and Treaty: Shah Alam II surrenders to the British and signs the Treaty of Allahabad.
+• November 1764: Surrender and Treaty: Shah Alam II surrendered to the British and signed the Treaty of Allahabad.

 • August 1765: The Company’s Dominance Secured: The Treaty of Allahabad grants the British East India Company the right to collect revenue from Bengal, Bihar, and Orissa, solidifying their control over these regions.